Skip to main content

 • Query execution metadata no longer returns empty values

 Resolved an issue where the Query Console SQL API sometimes returned zero or empty values for query timings and stats.
-Execution metadata is now populated correctly in both the UI and API responses.

 December 10, 2025